I went to my first carer support group in July 2017. What happens at a meeting and are they helpful? Kicking myself for not going earlier.

 Fab photo ladies and see you at the next group.

-If you’re a carer in Buckinghamshire here is where you find out about Bucks Carers Support Groups near you.
-Their site also has good advice on benefits and power of attorney.
+If you’re a carer in Buckinghamshire here’s where you find out about Bucks Carers Support Groups near you.
+Their site has good advice on welfare benefits and power of attorney too.
+You can also expect: crisis support, independent advocacy if you’re getting nowhere with social services, support with carers needs assessment, referrals and signposting to appropriate organisations, health and wellbeing support and activities, creative groups, appropriate emotional support.

 Other carers groups are available ;-).